 Don’t expect the bones on your roast to look like those in the photo; usually the bones are cut short, but Mr. Epstein left these long so the roast would look so dramatic in the picture.
 You will notice that some roasts come with the bones removed yet still attached to the meat with twine or a net.
 This is because the roast is best cooked with the bones, yet slices easily without bones.
-Once cooked, discard
+Once cooked, discard them.

-You know those amazing deep fried, crunchy onions that restaurants serve next to a succulent steak?
+You know those amazing deep-fried, crunchy onions that restaurants serve next to a succulent steak?
 Tell me one person who does not love those onions.
 I once ordered a bowl of them at a Manhattan restaurant, as an appetizer (no, they were not listed on the menu) (yes, the waiter thought I was quite odd).

 I’ve been trying to replicate these onions for years, with different batters and such, ranging from beer to eggs.
 This method proved to be the easiest.
 And the best.
-I just love when that happens.
+I just love it when that happens.
 These onion crisps are highly addictive.
 And fattening.
 Don’t say I didn’t warn you.
 Last Sunday, as we were munching on them at our family BBQ, we tried to come up with an appropriate name for this crunchy and irresistible side.